mokdevel/DarcMods/DarcMissions/docs/MISSION_CRASHSITE.md

 ```
 ```
 # SDRC_Crashsite specific
-campItems :
-SCR_DC_Loot loot : (optional) Loot found in the box. array<SDRC_Structure> siteItems : (optional) Prefabs to spawn at the crashsite.
-Note that first item shall be the loot box.

-array<SDRC_HelicopterInfo> helicopterInfo : The helicopter is selected randomly.
+SCR_DC_Loot loot : (optional) Loot found in the box. array<SDRC_Structure> campItems : (optional) Prefabs to spawn at the crashsite.
+Note that first item shall be the loot box. array<SDRC_HelicopterInfo> helicopterInfo : The helicopter is selected randomly.
 ```